NEW CARRINGTON BAR & GRILL FORMAT

 OFFERS GREAT FOOD 7-DAYS and 5-EVENINGS A WEEK

 The Carrington’s food and beverage venues provide comfortable indoor and outdoor spaces for guests to eat, drink, and be merry.
 The Bar & Grill is a stylish and welcoming venue for relaxed and pleasurable socialising.
-Its building was constructed by colonist William Danial Winter in 1885 and who christened it the Lord Carrington Hotel the following year.
+Its building was constructed by colonist William Danial Winter in 1885 and who named it the Carrington Hotel.

 As in 1885, today you can eat outside near where the horses were stabled or inside near where the rum was kept!